39bigmarks/BigEngine/README.md

   - [Pixelization](https://en.wikipedia.org/wiki/Pixelization)
   - [Color Quantization](https://en.wikipedia.org/wiki/Color_quantization)
   - [Vignetting](https://en.wikipedia.org/wiki/Vignetting)
-- <b>Consistent GUI:</b> A nice GUI across the software.
+- <b>Good GUI:</b> A nice, slick GUI across the software, while not being a cluttered nightmare for beginners.
-- <b>Visual Scripting:</b> An interesting take on visual scripting inspired by [CTF2.5](https://www.clickteam.com/clickteam-fusion-2-5), interchangeable with C#.
+- <b>Visual Scripting:</b> An interesting take on visual scripting inspired by [CTF2.5](https://www.clickteam.com/clickteam-fusion-2-5), also interchangeable with C#.
+- <b>Shader nodes:</b> Easy to use, [Blender](https://www.blender.org/)-like shader nodes which generate object/post processing shaders, also interchangeable with GLSL.
 - <b>Customizable:</b> Several options to change the look/feel of the editor.
 - <b>Extensions:</b> Supports extensions to add to the editor.
 - <b>Lightweight:</b> No setup .msi, no required dependencies, no useless (AI) features.
 Instantly get it up and running.